 There are no specific limits on withdrawing unused contributions from your RRSP.
 However, it’s crucial to be aware of the potential tax implications and consult with a tax professional to understand the best approach for your financial situation.

-Yes, you can transfer unused RRSP contributions to your spouse’s or common-law partner’s RRSP if they have an available contribution room.
-This can help optimize your household’s retirement savings strategy.
+Yes, you can transfer unused RRSP contributions to your spouse’s or common-law partner’s RRSP, provided they have contribution room available.
+This may be of assistance to you as you plan your household’s retirement savings strategy.

 The above information is only meant to be informative.
 It comes from Canadian LIC’s own opinions, which can change at any time.
 This material is not meant to be financial or legal advice, and it should not be interpreted as such.
 If someone decides to act on the information on this page, Canadian LIC is not responsible for what happens.
 Every attempt is made to provide accurate and up-to-date information on Canadian LIC.
 Some of the terms, conditions, limitations, exclusions, termination, and other parts of the policies mentioned above may not be included, which may be important to the policy choice.
 For full details, please refer to the actual policy documents.
 If there is any disagreement, the language in the actual policy documents will be used.
 All rights reserved.